cathalohara/cathalohara/README.md

 ### Hi there 👋

+I'm a Dietitian with an interest in analysis of nutrition and dietetics data.

+I'm currently doing a PhD involving the development and validation of a new too for dietary analysis and feedback.

+You can find out more about me here: about.me/cathalohara

 <!--
 **cathalohara/cathalohara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.